daizu-main/dawn/README.md

 ## Theme Check

-We recommend using [Theme Check](https://github.com/shopify/theme-check) as a way to validate and lint your Shopify themes.
+The [Theme Check](https://github.com/shopify/theme-check) command of the CLI is useful as a way to validate and lint the theme.

-We've added Theme Check to Dawn's [list of VS Code extensions](/.vscode/extensions.json) so if you're using Visual Studio Code as your code editor of choice, you'll be prompted to install the [Theme Check VS Code](https://marketplace.visualstudio.com/items?itemName=Shopify.theme-check-vscode) extension upon opening VS Code after you've forked and cloned Dawn.

 You can also run it from a terminal with the following Shopify CLI command: